bwetherfield/bwetherfield.github.io/_posts/2020-07-06-mathjax-test.md

 ## numpy approach!

-Here is our `pullback` function, with the 'map' component implemented as an 1D numpy array.
+Here is our `pullback` function, with the 'map' component implemented as a 1D numpy array.

 {%gist 71fb43e446f1eaa45165fe1adf1261e7 %}

-Practically a one-liner!
+_Practically a one-liner!_ The `None` default value allows us to pass in no input matrix, in which case we use an identity matrix of the appropriate size.

 $f$ would be defined as a numpy array as follows (assuming `import numpy as np` has been called:

 ```
 f = np.array([0,0,0,1,1])
 ```

-$m$ is defined in the usual way, as 2D numpy array:
+$m$ is defined in the usual way, as a 2D numpy array:

 ```
 m = np.array([[0,1],[2,3]])